alyhoop/yelp-app-frontend/README.md

+# Brunch Finder
-# My Front End for an app that finds brunch
+An app that finds brunch near you